xileF1337/riboswitch_design/design_riboswitches/README.md

         >energy of construct<  >energy of constraint fold<    >energy difference<
         >z-score<              >distance of last bp in constraint fold<

--   position of ribosomal binding site / Shine-Dalgarno sequence: leave enough space to roadblocking neomycin aptamer N1
--   neomycin resistence of E. coli strain?
--   Which concentrations of RNA and ligand will be used?
-    -   Kinetic models usually assume ligand excess, i.e. concentrations in the order of 1 mM of ligand compared to muM of RNA

 ## Description of generation step